almostengr/robinsonservices/rhtmkdocs/docs/privacy.md

 A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
-Almost Engineer Services does not use cookies.
-However, third-parties and affiliates that Almost Engineer Services website uses for analytic and other purposes, may provide use cookies for their services.
+RHT Services LLC does not use cookies.
+However, third-parties and affiliates that RHT Services LLC website uses for analytic and other purposes, may provide use cookies for their services.

 ## Ads